JosephM101/Force-Windows-11-Install/README.md

 ![image](https://user-images.githubusercontent.com/28277730/127249747-aee0fda7-bfaa-450b-b58b-1b3030ba0e56.png)

 - Lastly, we need to define `-Destination`; the output ISO.
 You can make it short and sweet, and it doesn't need to be a full path.
-- **Make sure all your parameters are surrounded with quotation marks.** Your final command should look something like this:
+- **Make sure all your file paths are surrounded with quotation marks.** Your final command should look something like this:

 `.\Win11-TPM-RegBypass.ps1 -Source "22000.100.210719-2150.CO_RELEASE_SVC_PROD2_CLIENTPRO_OEMRET_X64FRE_EN-US.ISO" -Destination "Win11-New.iso"`
 ![image](https://user-images.githubusercontent.com/28277730/127249867-bd20873a-8b5d-45fc-bb1d-942a12c8edcc.png)